ChuckieTan/minidb-go/README.md

 # minidb-go
-A mini database write by go, for learn database
+A mini database write by go, for learning database